 Abortion rights advocates and lawmakers have long accused these centers—also known as anti-abortion centers—of coercing vulnerable people into remaining pregnant by misleading them about abortion procedures and contraceptive methods.

-While center supporters vehemently deny the accusations about misleading pregnant people, they have become a battleground for lawmakers bent on protecting abortion rights and offering services for people who live in states where abortion is banned.
+While center supporters deny the accusations about misleading pregnant people, the centers have become a battleground for lawmakers bent on protecting abortion rights and offering services for people who live in states where abortion is banned.

 Obtain and Take Abortion Pills Safely, In Person or Online